ElamaChain/ELA/README.md

 users and businesses in connection with existing ecosystem, including real-time cryptocurrency payment system and crypto-payable installments in retail area.

-ELA Coin(ELAC) sustains Elamachain’s ecosystem by continuously connecting needs of customers, who are rewarded for data contribution to AI system and enjoy various embedded service network with ELAC, merchants, who can greatly benefit from business promotion and cryptocurrency payments, and business partners who can improve their competiveness via AI solutions provided by ELAMACHAIN platform.
+ELA Coin(ELAMA) sustains Elamachain’s ecosystem by continuously connecting needs of customers, who are rewarded for data contribution to AI system and enjoy various embedded service network with ELAC, merchants, who can greatly benefit from business promotion and cryptocurrency payments, and business partners who can improve their competiveness via AI solutions provided by ELAMACHAIN platform.